nadvotsky/archible/README.md

 - All the authors of documentation, manual pages, mailing lists, and Stack Exchange answers that made this possible.

 Praise open 👾 source!
 Thanks for using this project and your attention to this matter!
 I use Arch BTW!

+## License

+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this software, but please provide attribution.